 Manor Park Child Care's hours of operation are from 7:30am-5:30pm.
 At the end of the day, it is important to arrive prior to 5:30pm to pick up your child to ensure that you have time to speak with your child's educator before they are finished working for the day.
 We encourage parents to arrive by 5:15pm should you wish to have an opportunity to connect with your child's educator and the time for an unrushed ending to your child's day.
 We recognize that due to exceptional circumstances, parents may occasionally be late in picking up their children.
 When this occurs, parents/guardians must notify the Centre, at the earliest opportunity.
 Late pick ups cause difficulties both to the staff and the children waiting to be picked up.
-Late fees are charged at the rate of \$1 per minute starting at 5:31pm and must be paid before the child may return to the centre.
-At 5:40pm, staff will attempt to call your contact numbers to reach you.
-If we cannot make contact with you, we will try your emergency contact numbers.
+Late fees are charged at the rate of \$1 per minute starting at 5:31pm and must be paid in cash before the child may return to the centre.
+At 5:40pm, staff will attempt to call your contact numbers.
 All efforts will be made to contact the parents and/or emergency contact person.
 If the abovementioned are still unreachable within 1 hour of the centre closing, staff will contact the police and turn the child(ren) over to their care.